holochain-gym/holochain-gym.github.io/docs/developers/basic/headers.md

 Nice to see you again.
 We are happy to see your progress.
 You are really building up some core strength here.

 By now you know what entries are, how you save them in your holochain app, retrieve them and even write a test for a zome function.
 And you took a long and hard look at hashes.
 Perhaps they were not new to you, but they are such a crucial aspect of any holochain app, that it couldn't hurt to refresh those muscles.
+So on to the next topic: headers.

 ## Headers